homalg-project/HigherHomologicalAlgebra/README.md

 Required packages
 -----------------

-* This package is written to handle categories that are already implemented in CAP, so you will need to fresh version of CAP.
+* This package is written to handle categories that are already implemented in CAP, so you will need a fresh version of CAP.
 You may install it from https://github.com/homalg-project/CAP_project

 * The infinite lists package "InfiniteLists".
 You can install it from